DJI Mini 3 : our complete test

 As for the panorama modes, there is no vertical mode.
 On the other hand, the Sphere, 180° and Wide Angle modes are available.

-Finally, it is not strictly speaking a photo or video mode, but the Mini 3 is well equipped with the mode QuickTransfer which allows a quick transfer of your shots to store them on your smartphone or share them as soon as possible on social networks.
-You shouldn’t keep your followers waiting. 😁
+Finally, it’s not strictly speaking a photo or video mode, but the Mini 3 does come with a QuickTransfer mode that lets you quickly transfer your shots to your smartphone or share them on social networks as quickly as possible.
+You don’t want to keep your followers waiting. 😁

 Image quality